mhostetter/galois/docs/tutorials/constructing_fields.rst

    prim_poly(GF8.alpha)

-Array creation, explicit and view casting
+Array creation: explicit and view casting
 -----------------------------------------

 Galois field arrays can be constructed either explicitly or through `numpy` view casting.
 The method of array